carlosccb/carlosccb.github.io/TFs/index.md

 ### Experimental Results

+I'll spare you all the details from the experimental setup, the data partitions, data augmentation, the training parameters, the residual architecture, the convergence graphics and whatnot, and I'll go directly to the results.
+(Also, congratulations and thank you if you've made it this far, seriously!)

-For the comparison of the performance of the different methods we used a baseline model, which was a ResNet without the ordinal modifications and that "saw" the problem as a nominal classification instead of ordinal and five different combinations of ordinal models.
+For the comparison of the performance of the different methods we used a baseline model, which was a ResNet without the ordinal modifications and that treats the problem as a nominal classification problem instead of an ordinal one, and five different combinations of ordinal models.
 So the configurations used are:
 1. Baseline, loss: cross entropy
 2. Binomial, loss: cross entropy
 3. Binomial, loss: EMD